Country _ Name

 Obligations and requirements to provide trading, social trading or signalling platforms described above

-For a discussion of the regulatory requirements facing investment advisers, see “Asset and portfolio management—Legal affairs” above.
-The discussion below focuses primarily on trading platforms that are broker-dealers, alternative trading systems or securities exchanges.
+The discussion below focuses primarily on trading platforms that are broker-dealers, alternative trading systems, or securities exchanges.

-Broker-dealers generally are subject to the regulatory requirements described in “Asset and portfolio management—Legal affairs” above.
+Broker-dealers generally are subject to the regulatory requirements described in asset and portfolio management—Legal affairs section above.

-Platforms may also exempt themselves from registration as a securities exchange by operating as an ATS.
+Most often, FinTech platforms sidestep the need to register as exchanges by routing orders to regulated entities for execution, effectively serving as communication systems.
+Such platforms may remain unregulated platforms may also exempt themselves from registration as a securities exchange by operating as an ATS.
 An ATS is a system that provides a marketplace or facilities for bringing together purchasers and sellers of securities but does not set rules governing the conduct of subscribers other than by exclusion from trading.
 Any ATS must be a registered broker-dealer, file Form ATS, and submit to the SEC and FINRA detailed information regarding the types of subscribers it expects to admit, the securities it expects to trade, the manner in which the system operates and the relevant infrastructure and procedures for operation of the ATS.
-An ATS is subject to extensive reporting requirements and increased oversight in relation to other broker-dealers.
+An ATS is subject to extensive reporting requirements and increased oversight in relation to other broker-dealers, but the gap between a regular executing broker-dealer and an ATS is much, much smaller than the regulatory gap between an ATS and a national securities exchange.

 Additional comments regarding the legal situation for trading, social trading or signalling platforms or what FinTech’s must be aware of in this business area